The goals of this chapter are to:

 4.4 Trace Fossils & Bioturbation

-Organisms borrow and move through sediment on the ocean floor and the bottoms of lakes and rivers; this is called bioturbation.
-When organisms disturb the sediment by borrowing, their borrows can be preserved when the sediment hardens into rock.
-In most cases, the borrows will fill with new sediment, but the outline is preserved.
-It is difficult to assign a specific organism to the creation of a single borrow.
-Instead, geologists look at different borrows that tend to occur together in the rock record in order to classify them, a branch of study known as .
+Organisms burrow and move through sediment on the ocean floor and the bottoms of lakes and rivers; this is called bioturbation.
+When organisms disturb the sediment by burrowing, their burrows can be preserved when the sediment hardens into rock.
+In most cases, the burrows will fill with new sediment, but the outline is preserved.
+It is difficult to assign a specific organism to the creation of a single burrow.
+Instead, geologists look at different burrows that tend to occur together in the rock record to classify them, a branch of study known as .
 Each ichnofacies is named after the most common trace fossil in the facies.
-Determining which ichnofacies the trace fossil fits into can tell you about the environment in which the organism lived, including water depth, salinity, energy and turbidity, and what the substrate was like.
-Generally, vertical borrows were formed in shallow water environments while horizontal burrows in deeper water environments.
-Table 4.2 contains a list of ichnofacies and Figures 4.18-4.25 are images of them.
+Determining which ichnofacies the trace fossil fits into can tell you about the environment in which the organism lived, including water depth, salinity, energy, and turbidity, and what the substrate was like.
+Generally, vertical burrows were formed in shallow water environments while horizontal burrows in deeper water environments.
+Table 4.2 contains a list of ichnofacies, and Figures 4.18-4.25 are images of them.